 Watching IRS videos.
-The IRS Video portal www.irsvideos.gov contains video and audio presentations on topics of interest to individuals, small businesses, and tax professionals.
-You'll find video clips of tax topics, archived versions of live panel discussions and Webinars, and audio archives of tax practitioner phone forums.
+The IRS Video portal (IRSvideos.gov) contains video and audio presentations for individuals, small businesses, and tax professionals.

 Getting tax information in other languages.
-For taxpayers whose native language is not English, we have the following resources available.

-- 1. Taxpayers can find information on IRS.gov in the following languages.
+For tax-payers whose native language isn't English, we have the following resources available.
+Taxpayers can find information on IRS.gov in the following languages.

-- a.
-Spanish
+- Spanish (IRS.gov/spanish).

-- b.
-Chinese
+- Chinese (IRS.gov/chinese).

-- c.
-Vietnamese
+- Vietnamese (IRS.gov/vietnamese).

-- d.
-Korean
+- Korean (IRS.gov/korean).

-- e.
-Russian
+- Russian (IRS.gov/russian).

-- 2. The IRS Taxpayer Assistance Centers provide over-the-phone interpreter service in over 170 languages, and the service is available free to taxpayers.
+The IRS TACs provide over-the-phone interpreter service in over 170 languages, and the service is available free to taxpayers.